dfinity/motoko/doc/md/canister-maintenance/compatibility.md

 Do you want to proceed? yes/No
 ```
-It is recommended not to continue, as you will lose the state in older versions of Motoko that use [classical persistence](OrthogonalPersistence.md).
+It is recommended not to continue, as you will lose the state in older versions of Motoko that use [classical orthogonal persistence](orthogonal-persistence/classical.md).
-Upgrading with [enhanced orthogonal persistence](upgrades.md#enhanced-orthogonal-persistence) will trap and roll back, keeping the old state.
+Upgrading with [enhanced orthogonal persistence](orthogonal-persistence/enhanced.md) will trap and roll back, keeping the old state.

 Adding a new record field to the type of existing stable variable is not supported.
 The reason is simple: The upgrade would need to supply values for the new field out of thin air.
 In this example, the upgrade would need to conjure up some value for the  `description` field of every existing `card` in `map`.
 Moreover, allowing to add optional fields is also a problem, as a record can be shared from various variables with different static types, some of them already declaring the added field or adding a same-named optional field with a potentially different type (and/or different semantics).